OswinLosper/oswin-losper-blog/content/pages/cv.md

   - type: TextSection
     colors: colors-f
     variant: variant-a
-    title: This in an empty page
+    title: CV of OSWIN losper
     text: >-
       Start adding sections by clicking the + button on the page or through the sidebar.